dials/dials/doc/sphinx/documentation/tutorials/small_molecule_tutorial.rst

 .. code-block:: bash

-   dials.find_spots imported.expt nproc=8
+   dials.find_spots imported.expt

-Though will of course take a little longer to work through four sequences.
-Here ``nproc=8`` was assigned (for a core i7 machine.)
+By default this will use all available cores, and may of course take a little while to work through four sequences.
 The spot finding is independent from sequence to sequence but the spots from all sequences may be viewed with

 .. code-block:: bash